 The Low and Mid-Rise Housing Policy is about creating more housing choice for people at different stages of life.
 We need more low and mid-rise housing to fill the gap between freestanding homes and high-rise apartment buildings, so that everyone can have a choice in the type of homes they live in.

-Various lands are excluded from the policy such as bushfire prone land and certain flood prone lands.
+The policy does not apply to sites that are affected by certain hazards and constraints such as bushfire prone land and some flood prone lands.
 Visit Low and Mid-Rise Housing Policy exclusions for the complete list of excluded lands.

 Summary of key provisions in State Environmental Planning Policy (Housing) 2021